gbif/occurrence/aws-public-data.md

 # GBIF Public Datasets on Amazon Web Services

+This describes the format and gives simple examples for getting started with the GBIF monthly snapshots stored on AWS.

 ## Data format

 Data are stored in Parquet format files in AWS S3 in the _TODO regions_, in the following bucket: